HandyGuySoftware/dupReport/docs/readme.md

 transport=imap
 ```

 Specify the transport mechanism used to gather emails from the email server.
-Can be 'imap' or 'pop3'.
-IMAP is *highly* recommended.
+Can be 'imap' or 'pop3'. **IMAP is highly recommended**.
+POP3 has some severe limitations when it comes to handling email.
+If you must use POP3 for whatever reason, make sure the "Leave messages on server" option is enabled in all your POP3 clients and/or your POP3 server.
+The default behavior for POP3 is to remove messages from the email server as soon as they are read, so using multiple email clients on the same server will interfere with each's ability to read email.
+Setting this option tells the system it to leave the messages on the server for other clients to use.
+Different systems configure this option differently, so check the documentation for your email system to see where this is set.

 ```
 inserver=localhost